kristinalagasca/LeetCode/README.md

 # Kristina's LeetCode Solutions
-This repository will contain all of the LeetCode solutions that I have created when facing the challenges presented to me.
+This repository will contain all the LeetCode solutions that I have created when facing the challenges presented to me.
+The problems will be written in Python programming.
+(I might add solutions written in other languages as well, but that would most likely happen in the far future.)
 It might also contain some notes that I have taken in the process since I am re-learning data structures and algorithms from scratch.